mongodb/docs/source/includes/serverless-features-not-supported.rst

 .. _atlas-serverless-limits-csp:

-{+Serverless-instances+} don't currently support the following
+{+Serverless-instances+} don't currently support the
-|service| features.
-If you require the following capabilities, use a
+|service| features listed below.
+If you require these capabilities, please use a
 :doc:`{+dedicated-cluster+} </tutorial/create-new-cluster>`.

 {+Serverless-instances+} don't support some features even though they